 For international students: firstname.lastname@example.org

 You need to allow enough time for this process to be completed BEFORE undertaking your formal application for enrolment through UNSW Apply Online.
-Your formal application will not be processed by the Graduate Research School without providing a successful expression of interest outcome from the Faculty.
+Your formal application will not be processed by the Graduate Research School without providing a successful expression of interest outcome from the School.

 If you intend to apply for a scholarship, there are set deadlines.
 See deadlines for UNSW Apply Online applications and scholarships here.